How JMU Is Dealing With Extended Spring Eligibility

-Even ahead of Monday’s vote, Loren LaPorte was on the same side of her expecting-to-graduate softball players to get their second chance and eager to welcome them back to try their senior season again.
+Even ahead of Monday’s vote, Loren LaPorte was on the same side of her expecting-to-graduate softball players to get a second chance and was eager to welcome them back to try again for their senior season.

 “Oh my gosh, yes,” LaPorte, the James Madison coach, said without hesitation during an interview with the Daily News-Record last week.
 “I’ll figure it out.”